harwoodjp/python-lambda-rest-hello-world/README.md

 | [Lambda](https://us-east-1.console.aws.amazon.com/lambda/)  | Serverless function built from ECR image          |
 | [API Gateway](https://us-east-1.console.aws.amazon.com/apigateway/main/apis)  | Lambda proxy integration and stage          |

-* It's recommended to use infra-as-code solution like [Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) to describe/apply application (AWS) resources, though I'll provide manual steps also
+* It's recommended to use infra-as-code solution like [Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) to describe/apply application (AWS) resources
-* To initialize AWS resources via Terraform:
+* Manual steps for creating infra in [AWS Console](https://console.aws.amazon.com/console/home) provided as well

+#### Terraform

 * Navigate to `terraform/` in the project root
 * `cd` to a function folder and run `terraform init`
 * Review `terraform plan`, then `terraform apply`
 * On first `apply`, the ECR repository is empty, so you'll see `InvalidParameterValueException: [...]
 Provide a valid source image`:
 * Push an image to your new ECR repo and run `terraform apply` again
 * All components should be present in your AWS environment now

-* Or manually initialize components in AWS Console by doing the following:
+#### AWS Console

 * Create ECR repository for your function
 * Push application image to your new ECR repository
 * Create Lambda function with "Container image" option
 	* "Browse images", then select the image you just pushed
 	* `arm64` architecture if you built the image on a silicon Mac
 * Create API Gateway REST API
 	* Create resource
 	* Configure as proxy resource
 	* Integration type: Lambda Function Proxy
 	* Select your Lambda Function
 * Deploy API to Stage for production endpoint

 ### Project